roymichaels/lifepilotai/README.md

 To keep the app completely offline simply skip any additional services.
 If Waku is enabled the client will connect to public bootstrap peers by default.
-Set `VITE_WAKU_RELAY_URL` to point at your own node if you prefer to use a specific relay.
+Enter a custom relay address when prompted if you prefer to use a specific node.

 ### 5. Waku persistence
 No database setup is required.
 When the dev server starts it connects to Waku and caches data in memory.
 See `src/lib/wakuTopics.ts` for the list of topics.